DJZhibek/cortina/README.md

     * Uncheck the 'Event driven Shared mode (recommended)' checkbox
     * Click the 'OK' button on all open dialog boxes
     * Restart your playback
+    * If this does not fix the problem, restore the original settings and consult your soundcard manufacturer for the correct settings.